charlesboyd/getsmells/README.md

 **Parameters**
 `sourcePath`: The path to the directory with a single project's code
-`outputPath`: The directory to output the CSV with code smells, the debug output, and the Understand Projects (defaults to the current directory)
+`outputPath`: The directory to output the CSVs with code smells (one for class-level and one for method-level), the debug output (log), and the Understand Project (defaults to the current directory)

 ## Smells